centercirclesolutions/dpi_hornet/README.md

 | hnd        | Hornet Node Down (Stop)                                                             |
 | hnsnap     | Hornet Node Download new Snapshot file (No D/L if not new)                          |
 | hnrepair   | Hornet Node Repair - Remove corrupt DB (Stop / remove DB / D/L Snapshot / Restart)  |

+### 9. Run DietPi from external SSD
+Since the hornet node reads and writes from disk frequently and has extensive logging it will be almost necessary to run the hornet node from an external SDD.
+Luckily DietPi has a configuration tool to automoate this.

+**Provide Examples TBD **